mapninja/Earthsys144/week05/04_TURN_IN_basic_raster_analysis_with_google_earth_engine.md

 The previous script only selected power plants inside California.
 That is a reasonable first analysis, but it creates a common spatial analysis problem called an **edge effect**.
 Edge effects happen when an analysis boundary cuts off nearby features outside the study area.
 A place near the California border might be close to a power plant in Nevada, Oregon, Arizona, or Mexico, but a California-only selection will ignore that nearby plant.

-This version keeps the distance raster clipped to California, but it selects power plants from a 100 mile buffer around California.
+This version keeps the distance raster clipped to a focal state, using California as the starting example, but it selects power plants from a 100 mile buffer around that state.
 The result is often different near state borders because the distance calculation can now "see" nearby power plants just outside the state.

 Before running the script: